loadero/loadero-python/README.md

 Loadero-Python provides a easy to use programatic access to Loadero API.
-Allows to manage tests, participants, asserts, runs and other Loadero resources, start and stop tests, extract test run results.
+Allows to manage tests, participants, asserts, runs and other Loadero resources, start and stop tests and extract test run results.
 Example usage might be running Loadero tests as a part of CI/CD.

 ## Table of Contents